py-why/dodiscover/README.md

     pip install -U dodiscover

     # If you are a developer and would like to install the developer dependencies
-    pip install dodiscover[doc,style,test]

-    # If you would like full functionality, which installs all of the above
-    pip install dodiscover[all]
+    pip install -e .

 To install the package from github, clone the repository and then `cd` into the directory:

+    poetry install --with docs

+    # if you would like an editable install of dodiscover for dev purposes
     pip install -e .

-    # One can also add the different identifiers, such as '[doc]' to install
-    # extra dependencies

-# Current Limitations and Current Roadmap

-Currently, selection bias representation is not implemented in the corresponding algorithms.
-However, I believe it is technically feasible based on the design of how we use networkx.